brayanlopez8/ApiArbolesBinarios/README.md

 ### Step 2

-	Build or Rebuild the solution verifying that all the packages are downloaded correctly
+	Build or Rebuild the solution verifying that all the packages are downloaded correctly, If not, download the packages through the Nuget package Manager

 ### Step 3